databricks/terraform-databricks-lakehouse-blueprints/README.md

 #### AWS | Azure

+There are 4 main modules which can be composed together.
+(1-4).
+There is also a full end-to-end example of a workspace deployment with governance and industry quickstarts included.
+See the `test_aws_full_lakehouse_example` for this version.

 1. Creation of Databricks-compliant VPC in `aws_base` `azure_spoke_vnet` (AWS | Azure)
 2. Platform Security Built in to Workspace deployment (Private Link, VPC endpoints, and secure connectivity) (AWS | Azure)
 3. Unity Catalog Installation (AWS | Azure)